barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

   * Encode each tile as a delta from its parent:
     * Parent tile indicates which of its vertices are in which quadrant with index ranges.
     * Child has new vertices, index list linking parent and child vertices into triangles, and new index ranges describing the division of its vertices among its child quadrants.
-* When we've exceeded the actual terrain detail available, generate it procedurally using something like http://design.osu.edu/carlson/history/PDFs/p371-fournier.pdf.
+* When we've exceeded the actual terrain detail available, generate it procedurally using, for example, fractional Brownian motion: http://design.osu.edu/carlson/history/PDFs/p371-fournier.pdf

 ## Data Sources